This question often confuses people new to the world of professional acting.

 A Casting Director is hired by the producer to find the talent for a commercial, movie or TV show.
-The Casting Director contacts the Talent Agent, asking them to send the right actors to a casting session.
+The Casting Director contacts the Talent Agent, asking them to send them talent to a casting session.

-A common misunderstanding is that the Casting Director picks the models or actors or models.
-They don’t.
+A common misunderstanding is that the Casting Director picks the talent.
+In reality, they don’t.
 What they do is present the best options for the client.
 A good Casting Director has a keen eye for on-air talent and will make suggestions, but it is up to the client to have the final say.